 - The Yubo app integrates with Instagram and Snapchat, encouraging other users to connect with your student on those platforms

-- Users report that live streams can involve foul language, racial slurs, mature talk and gestures, and drug use
+- Users report that livestreams can involve foul language, racial slurs, mature talk and gestures, nudity, and drug use

 What can parents do?

-Explain to your children that sharing their information with strangers online is never safe.
+- Explain to your children why it’s dangerous to share their private information with strangers online

 - If your teen is using the Yubo app, have a discussion with them about the dangers of this app and urge them to delete it